amandac3600/Kitten_Around/README.md

 # Technologies

-* JavaScript as the logic and game source code
+* JavaScript (vanilla) as the logic and game source code
 * HTML5 Canvas to render the game
 * Webpack to bundle the source JavaScript code
 * CSS for styling